nathanrosspowell/interfacezero/README.md

       So you can do as much as you like, as long as it is indented correctly
   key4: "a string that needs 'escaping' because of the quote around that word"
   key5: 'a string that needs "escaping" because of the quote around that word'
-  key5: "a string that needs escaping because of the last characer :"
+  key5: "a string that needs escaping because of the last character :"
   key6: "a string that needs escaping because of the last characer ,"
-  key7: "a string that needs escaping because of the last characer ,"
+  key7: "a string that needs escaping because of the last character ,"
   key8: >
-      The multiline string can have 'all' the "crazy" characers it wasnts ::: ,,, !!!
+      The multiline string can have 'all' the "crazy" characters it wants ::: ,,, !!!

   ```